 The targets of this project are workers and workers’ organizations.
 The Escuela Nacional Sindical (ENS) implements this project to assist workers and other stakeholders in:

-- Understanding the scope and applicability of relevant laws;
+- Understanding the scope and applicability of relevant laws and labor standards;

-- Understanding the process to initiate inspections, investigations, and seek legal remedies;
+- Understanding the administrative and judicial steps and processes required to initiate inspections, investigations, and seek legal remedies;

 - Ensuring that the Ministry of Labor, the Prosecutor General’s Office, and other relevant authorities receive well-supported and well-articulated claims; and

-- Strengthing the capacity of local organizations to assist workers.
-The Workers’ Rights Centers provide counseling, legal consultation, and training to workers and workers’ organizations in person and through online support.
+- Strengthening the capacity of local organizations to assist workers.
+The Workers’ Rights Centers provide counseling, legal consultation, and training to workers and workers’ organizations in person, online, and via telephone.

 After the implementation of the first phase of this project, an independent evaluation found that: